If you’re reading this article from an office in Singapore, there’s a 50% chance that you’re dissatisfied with your job.

 That’s according to a JobsCentral Work Happiness Survey Report which found that at least one in every two Singapore employees is unhappy at work.
 In fact, the score of 46.8% marks the lowest we have scored in eight years.

 What are some reasons why employees lose motivation in their jobs, and more importantly, what can you do about it?
+Here are the issues why some employees, even millennials working at temporary jobs in Singapore fall upset at work.

 The Issue: Employees Feeling Undervalued

-Being in an Asian culture, it’s common for bosses to be reserved and not compliment employees for good work.
+Being in Asian culture, it’s common for bosses to be reserved and not compliment employees for good work.
 After all, many employers feel that turning in good work is an expectation, not an exception.

 Motivation Booster: Acknowledge Your Employees